LeonEricsson/leonericsson.github.io/blog/2024-09-19-physicsoflm.md

 Define Central High’s Backpack as c; so c = B * w = 7 * 22 = 16.
 Answer: 16.
 ```
-The authors consider arithmetics mod 23 to avoid errors from computation involving large numbers.

-op defines the number of operations needed to solve a iGSM problem, in the above example, op is 7.

-iGSM-med is training data for op <= 15.

-iGSM-hard is training data for op <= 21.
+To avoid errors from large number computations, arithmetic is performed modulo 23.
+Two datasets are created:
+- iGSM-med: problems requiring up to 15 operations
+- iGSM-hard: problems requiring up to 21 operations

-Language models trained on iGSM-med achieve >85% accuracy on problems all the way up to op=22.
-Models trained on iGSM-hard are >80% accurate up to op=32.
-These are amazing results, from this the authors claim that LLMs are indeed learning the "skill" to solve math problems, not by memorizing solution templates.
+and are used to pretrain *small* language models from scratch, in this case the chosen architecture is GPT-2 (with rotary embeddings) with ~100M parameters.
+Surprisingly, models trained on iGSM-med achieved >85% accuracy on problems up to 22 operations, while those trained on iGSM-hard maintained >80% accuracy up to 32 operations.
+This unexpected performance led to a significant result:

-**Result**.
-GPT2 performs well when pretrained using iGSM-med or iGSM-hard data, even when evaluated out-of-distribution on harder (i.e., larger op) math problems.
+**Result**: GPT2 performs well when pretrained using iGSM-med or iGSM-hard data, even when evaluated out-of-distribution on harder (i.e., larger op) math problems.
 Thus, the model can truly learn some reasoning skill instead of memorizing solution templates.

-But the goal of this study was to understand how models solve such problems, so how?

-The authors claim that GPT-2 (in this case they trained GPT-2 rotary models but it doesn't matter) achieves "level-1" reasoning skills.
-Meaning that instead of just brute-force, trying to compute all the problem parameters maximally, the model instead learns to use topological sort + give the shortest possible CoT.
-This is non-trivial.
-It means that the model, before even starting to produce the first token, must have an understanding of what parameters are necessary for the solution.
-Before even producing a chain of thought, it must have completed some "mental process".
-To study this further, the authors propose several probing tasks:
+These are exciting results, but how exactly are models solving these problems?
+The researchers propose that GPT-2 achieves "level-1" reasoning skills, using topological sort and providing the shortest possible CoT.
+This implies something quite remarkable - before generating any output, the model must understand which parameters are necessary for the solution, a non-trivial mental process.

+To investigate further, the researchers introduced three probing tasks:
-- **nece**(A): if parameter A is necessary for computing the answer.
+1. **nece**(A): Is parameter A necessary for computing the answer?
-- **dep**(A, B): if parameter A is recursively dependant on B given the problem statement.
+2. **dep**(A, B): Is parameter A recursively dependent on B given the problem statement?
-- **can_next**(A): if A can be computed in the next solution sentence (meaning that the necessary predecessors have been calculated already).
+3. **can_next**(A): Can A be computed in the next solution sentence?

-The **nece** probe is placed right after the question, and the *dep** task is evaluated after the problem statement.
-As it turns out, the models achieve 99% accuracy on these three tasks!
-Amazing!
-This means that the model has complete understanding of how parameters depend on each other, they know which are necessary to answer the problem, and they understand when a parameter A can be computed, and this is how language models solve the iGSM problems and how they achieve "level-1" reasoning.
-These results are really cool.
+Remarkably, the models achieved 99% accuracy on these probing tasks, demonstrating a complete understanding of parameter dependencies, necessity, and computation order.
+This sheds light on the model's internal reasoning process.

-In consolidation with these results, the authors find that the most common errors on iGSM correlate with the aforementioned probing tasks.
-What I mean by this is that when the model incorrectly calculates nece(A) for a parameter A, then the model later generates the unnecessary parameter A as part of the solution.
-Likewise, during generation when the can_next(A) probe fails, then the model will try to calculate a parameter that is not ready for computation.
-This might seem obvious, but it tells us that that model mistakes are **systematic** as opposed to random (which people have claimed as part of the stochastic generation process).
+The researchers also found that model errors correlate with these probing tasks.
+For instance, when the model incorrectly calculates nece(A), it often generates the unnecessary parameter A in the solution.
+Similarly, can_next(A) probe failures lead to premature parameter calculations.
+This observation led to two important results:

-**Result**.
-Many reasoning mistakes made by the language model are systematic, stemming from errors in its mental process, not merely random from the generation process.
+**Result**: Many reasoning mistakes made by the language model are systematic, stemming from errors in its mental process, not merely random from the generation process.

-**Result**.
-Some of the model’s mistakes can be discovered by probing its inner states even before the model opens its mouth (i.e., before it says the first solution step)
+**Result**: Some of the model's mistakes can be discovered by probing its inner states even before the model opens its mouth (i.e., before it says the first solution step).

-Finally, the authors explore the relationship between a language model's depth and it's reasoning length.
-To begin with, they perform a controlled study of different model widths + model depths and hastly conclude that language model depth is crucial for mathematical reasoning
+As the researchers dug deeper, they uncovered another fascinating aspect of language model reasoning - the relationship between a model's depth and its reasoning length.
+Through a controlled study of different model widths and depths, they arrived at another significant result:

-**Result**.
-Language model depth is crucial for mathematical reasoning.
+**Result**: Language model depth is crucial for mathematical reasoning.

-This may be in contrary to previous findings that suggest that size is the important scaling parameter, and that it doesn't matter if you scale width or depth.

-Again they look at probing to understand why this happens.
-Specifically, they look at the **nece**(A) probing task, focusing on necessary parameters at distance $t$ from the query parameter.
-They proby to see how correct the model is at predicting these parameters at different hidden layers.
-The results are super important, finding that deeper layers are significantly better at predicting parameters further away from the query, than shallow layers.
-Shallow layers excel at parameters close to the query.
+This may contradict previous findings suggesting that size is the important scaling parameter, regardless of whether you scale width or depth.
+The researchers looked at the **nece**(A) probing task, focusing on necessary parameters at distance t from the query parameter.
+They found that deeper layers are significantly better at predicting parameters further away from the query, while shallow layers excel at parameters close to the query.
+This led to a crucial insight:

-**Result**.
-The depth of a language model is crucial, likely due to the complexity
-of its hidden (mental) reasoning processes.
+**Result**: The depth of a language model is crucial, likely due to the complexity of its hidden (mental) reasoning processes.
 A t-step mental reasoning, such as mentally computing nece(A) for parameters A that are a distance t from the query, may require deeper models for larger t, assuming all other hyperparameters remain constant.

-Depth is necessary for reasoning because of the mental computation

-## Part 2.2 How to Learn from Mistakes on Grade-School Math Problems
+### Part 2.2: Learning from Mistakes on Grade-School Math Problems
-One way to improve the performance of such problems is to devise a dataset such as iGSM that becomes part of the training data for future language models.
-Another way would be let language models learn from their mistakes.

-Remember that one of the two mistakes a model makes is the can_next(A) failure, where the model starts generating a parameter that it can't actually compute yet.
-Well, probing the model at the token position right after the parameter name:

->Define Dance Studio's Canvas Backpack **as** ...

-reveals that the model "knows" it just made a mistake.
-This means that LLMs trained (on correct data) are automatically verifiers / error detectors.
-Now imagine using a verifier model that tells you when you made a mistake, and in that case we let the model backspace to the previous sentence.
-It sounds good, but in practice it only gives us a modest accuracy improvement (~2 percentage points).
-This is because we are basically retrying with randomness.
-We're just letting the model regenerate the sentence, hoping that the error will solve itself thanks to a favorable stochastic generation.
-We're not enabling the model to learn from mistakes.

-In order to make a model that actually learns to fix mistakes, you have to train it on data that has mistakes **and** corrections.
-So, the authors went back to iGSM and rethought their data generation strategy.
-Now, instead of perfect solutions, the data contains "conscious" mistakes with probability $p$, followed by a special [BACK] token:
+With a better understanding of how language models reason, the researchers turned their attention to a practical question: how can we improve model performance on these math problems?
+They found that models trained on correct data can act as verifiers, detecting their own mistakes.
+However, simply allowing the model to backspace and retry only yielded modest improvements (~2 percentage points).

+To enable true learning from mistakes, the researchers introduced "retry data" - training data containing intentional mistakes followed by corrections.
+They experimented with different probabilities (p) of including these mistakes, ranging from 0.01 to 0.5.
+The retry data included a special [BACK] token to indicate a correction:

+> *Define Film Studio's School Daypack as [BACK].*

+To ensure fair comparisons, the researchers conducted controlled experiments.
+Models trained with retry data saw the same number of tokens as in the error-free case.
+Interestingly, this meant that models trained with retry data actually saw fewer math problems overall, especially for larger values of p.

+The results were astounding.
+Models trained on retry data showed immense performance improvements, with higher p values yielding better results.
+For example:

+- On iGSM-med (op=23), accuracy jumped from 78% to 95% with p=0.5
+- On iGSM-hard (op=32), accuracy improved from 84% to 96% with p=0.5

+This led to a counterintuitive result:

+**Result**: Within a reasonable range, the more mistakes the better.
+Especially on hard problems, such as on iGSM-med op=23, the accuracy jumps from 78% to 94% by using retry rate = 0.5.

+Surprisingly, models trained on fewer problems with more mistakes performed better.
+Moreover, these models hardly resorted to retrying during inference, unless the retry rate was very high:

+**Result**: Models pretrained on retry data hardly retry (unless retry rate is very high).

+This finding has significant implications for training language models.
+It suggests that it's actually very safe to include math data with mistakes and corrections in your pretrain data.
+Generally, the more mistakes + corrections, the better.
+Remarkably, it does not interfere with either the pretrain or the inference process!

+There is however an important caveat: error correction must be instilled during pretraining.
+Unlike error detection, it cannot be effectively learned through fine-tuning:

+**Result**: Error correction is a skill that can be fundamentally different from beam search or retry based on the model's randomness.

-# Part 3
+## Part 3
 How do Language Models store knowledge?
 Back in November 2023, the authors asked GPT-4 a simple question "Was Joe Biden born in an odd year?" to which it answered Yes.
 This is of course wrong as Biden was born in 1942.
 Why does this happen?
 We can break do down as such

 ![](/images/physicspart3.png)

-# Part 3.1 Knowledge Storage and Extraction
+### Part 3.1 Knowledge Storage and Extraction

 If we assume that the model has seen Joe Biden's birth year during pretraining, then we can ask ourself why it is not able to extract this information at test time.
 That is exactly what part 3.1 aims to understand: understand under what conditions language models can extract information that it has seen in its pretraining data.